 Broken Forests Book Club

-During our Endangered Boreal Symposium Series and Tour this past Summer we shared with all our participants, mentors and guides our favourite books that have helped us to appreciate and understand our connections to the natural world and the spirits that exist within natural spaces.
+During our Endangered Boreal Symposium Series and Tour in 2022, we shared with all our participants, mentors and guides our favourite books that have helped us to appreciate and understand our connections to the natural world and the spirits that exist within natural spaces.
+On this page please find the Living List of great books that seek to understand our human connections to the forests and the ways in which authors/researchers are seeking ways in which to “foster wildness” all over the Earth.

 BOOK LIST

-Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants Braiding Sweetgrass Coveris a 2013 nonfiction book by American professor Robin Wall Kimmerer and published by Milkweed.
+Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants is a 2013 nonfiction book by American professor Robin Wall Kimmerer and published by Milkweed.

 As a botanist, Robin Wall Kimmerer has been trained to ask questions of nature with the tools of science.
 As a member of the Citizen Potawatomi Nation, she embraces the notion that plants and animals are our oldest teachers.
 In Braiding Sweetgrass, Kimmerer brings these lenses of knowledge together to show that the awakening of a wider ecological consciousness requires the acknowledgment and celebration of our reciprocal relationship with the rest of the living world.
 For only when we can hear the languages of other beings are we capable of understanding the generosity of the earth, and learning to give our own gifts in return.